codingforpleasure/Linux_tree/README.md

 * CONFIG_HAVE_FUNCTION_GRAPH_TRACER=y
 * CONFIG_STACKTRACE=y

-In the kernel tree the ftrace is well explained, you should take a peek:
+In the kernel tree the ftrace is well written & explained, you should take a peek:

 https://www.kernel.org/doc/Documentation/trace/ftrace.txt

 ###### step 1:
-Ftrace holds a collection of traces on your system, choose among them:
+Ftrace offers a collection of traces in the kernel, choose among them:

 to view all traces type use cat /sys/kernel/debug/tracing/available_events .